 As detailed further below, the U.S. Preventive Services Task Force does not recommend regular screening for the early detection of any cutaneous malignancies, including BCC.
-However, once BCC is detected, the National Comprehensive Cancer Network guidelines of care for NMSCs recommends complete skin examinations every 6 to 12 months for the first 5 years, and then at least annually for life.
+However, once BCC is detected, the National Comprehensive Cancer Network recommends complete skin examinations every 6 to 12 months for the first 5 years, and then at least annually for life.

 The BCNS Colloquium Group has proposed guidelines for the surveillance of individuals with BCNS (refer to Table 4).

 Level of evidence: 5